The tension between city interests and rural interests is at the heart of much political polarization, and in America it begs “the Southern Question”.

-A collection of explainers, references, and other supplementary material to help you better understand our collection of facts and myths.
+A collection of explainers, references, opinions, and other supplementary material to help you better understand our collection of facts and myths.

 There are a few theories that deal with the nature of abstractions including: Dialectics and the Golden Mean theory.
 We offer a “synthesis” of these theories.